 Fadool has served as Triangle’s Executive Director since July, 2011 after serving as Associate Director.
-Fadool began working with Triangle in 2006 to provide marketing and operations support for Triangle’s newly commissioned facility.
-Fadool’s focus on compliance, governance, and operational excellence provided the stability and structure needed to manage Triangle’s unprecedented growth during this time.
+Fadool began volunteering with Triangle in 2006 to provide marketing and operations support for Triangle’s newly commissioned Globe Center facility.
+Fadool’s focus on compliance, governance, and operational excellence provided the stability and structure needed to manage Triangle’s unprecedented growth from 2006-2010.
 She was hired as Triangle’s Director of Business Operations in 2007 and promoted to Associate Director in 2009.
 In 2013 Fadool led the expansion of Triangle’s Globe Center facility from four to seven courts allowing for significant team and program expansion.
-Her innovative approach to organizational development and business operations have helped distinguish Triangle as a market leader in youth sports.
-Her leadership is central to Triangle’s mission-focused approach and its strong commitment to grow the sport of volleyball.
+Fadool's boldest move was committing to be the first tenant in the newly established Wake Competition Center in Morrisville.
+In January, 2019 Triangle realized a long-term goal of having their own designed-to-suit facility.
+With over 46,000 square feet housing 8 oversized indoor courts, administrative offices, classroom, strength and conditioning space, full staff facilities, and 3 competition outdoor beach courts, Triangle's WCC facility is considered among the best in the Southeast.
+These accomplishments combined with her innovative approach to organizational development and business operations have helped distinguish Triangle as a market leader in youth sports.

 In 2009, Fadool planned and executed on an eight-week time frame MAPL Raleigh, a 12-court convention center tournament which was the first-ever such event in Raleigh.
 In 2016 Triangle added the City of Oaks Challenge, a three-day event at the RCC over the Martin Luther King, Jr. holiday weekend.
 The ongoing success of MAPL Raleigh and the introduction of City of Oaks Challenge has firmly established Triangle’s reputation among city leaders and the local business community as a respected contributor to downtown economic growth.
 These contributions are among those which led to Fadool’s selection in 2014 as a recipient of USA Volleyball’s Robert L. Lindsay Meritorious Service Award.
 Her contributions and that of Triangle to the economic development of downtown Raleigh were recognized in 2016 when Fadool received the most prestigious honor from the Greater Raleigh Convention and Visitor’s Bureau, the Thad Eure, Jr. Memorial award which recognizes an individual or group who has made significant contributions to Wake County's hospitality industry.

-Fadool was elected to the Junior Volleyball Association's [JVA] Board of Directors in 2015 and currently serves as chairman of the America Volleyball Coaches Association [AVCA] Club Awards Selection Committee.
+Fadool was elected to the Junior Volleyball Association's [JVA] Board of Directors in 2015 and served on the Executive Board for six years.
 Fadool has presented multiple times at the AVCA annual conference and has participated in multiple webinars for the JVA.

 Barber joined Triangle in 2006 and has coached in the 13s, 14s, 15s, 16s, and 18s age groups.
 Highlights of his previous seasons include multiple trips to USAV Junior Nationals, a Carolina Region championship, five gold finishes at national qualifiers (including 16 Blue's top five finish at the Big South Qualifier and Lone Star Classic in 2014), and three second-place finishes at MAPL events.
 In addition to team coaching, Barber leads many camps and clinics at Triangle and at various colleges and universities.
 Barber also is the head coach for Cardinal Gibbons High School in Raleigh and led the Crusaders to state championships in 3A in 2010, 2011, 2012, 2013, and 2014, and in 4A in 2015.
 In 2012 Barber received Triangle's Sam Casey Caram Excellence in Coaching Award, which is presented to the coach who best demonstrates exemplary dedication and commitment to the mission and goals of Triangle Volleyball Club.